basenana/nanafs/README.md

 ### Cloud-Based Storage

-NanaFS utilizes cloud-based storage as its main backend storage method, supporting not only object storage but also network hard drives.
+NanaFS utilizes cloud-based storage as main backend storage, supporting not only object storage but also file-hosting service.
 With the cloud-based storage feature, NanaFS can have unlimited storage capacity at an affordable price, and users can access their data saved in the cloud anywhere and anytime.